neilotoole/sq-web/content/en/docs/install.md

 toc: true
 ---

-`sq` can be installed from source, or via package managers for various platforms.
+`sq` can be installed from source, via an install script, or via package managers for various platforms.

-For most platforms,
-handy `install.sh` script that works on most platforms.

 ## Quick install